ANDALUCIA BIKE RACE - Mountain bike race

 ECONOMIC SPIN LOCALLY

-The race has been a huge success, which is good news for the tourism industry in Cordoba and Jaen provinces; indeed, this was part of the reason for creating it off-season.
+The race has been a huge success, which is good news for the tourism industry in Cordoba and Jaen provinces; indeed, this was main reason for creating it off-season.
 However race organisers' claims of 17,000 overnight hotel stays for the week-long event include for an unlikely average of three supporters per rider.
 Equally the economic impact headline claim "The 2016 Andalucía Bike Race presented by Shimano had an economic impact of 5 million euros in Andalucía" is explained and based on 2,425 personnel (riders, supporters, sponsors and media) spending on average 1,061€ each.
 To this is added a theoretical 47% indirect expenses and also media coverage valued at 1m €, of which only a percentage would be potential economic impact by readers inspired to visit the region.